parinfer/parinfer.js/pres.md

 ### Background

-In Lisp, parentheses tend to bunch together at the end of a line-- a jarring convention to many.
-In practice, it is not the parentheses, but indentation which guides the way we communicate and understand our code.
+In Lisp, parentheses tend to bunch together at the end of a line.
+This convention can be jarring at first if you are used to curly braces in other languages being on their own lines:

 ```
 (defn foo [a b]